How to Winterize Your House With Skedaddle

 Whether it’s summer or winter, bats like to make themselves comfortable as high off the ground as possible.
 Meaning your attic or any high beam in a dark space like a barn or garage is a 5-star resort for them.
 However, during winter, their body temperatures drop significantly, which means they need to find a space to roost that’s very warm.

 Bats can squeeze through tiny openings, e.g., the space between a brick wall and a soffit.
 Once inside, bats hang from the ceilings wherever they can get a good grip.
-They can cause wildlife damage by contaminating their roosting spot with their natural waste and germs.
+They can cause wildlife harm by contaminating their roosting spot with their natural waste and germs.

 Squirrels